jaimecgomezz/here.term/README.md

     startup_command = "enew", -- Startify, Dashboard, etc. Make sure it has been loaded before `here.term`.

     -- Mappings
-    -- Every mapping bellow can be customized by providing your prefered combo, or disabled -- entirely by setting them to `nil`.
+    -- Every mapping bellow can be customized by providing your preferred combo, or disabled -- entirely by setting them to `nil`.
     --
     -- The minimal mappings used to toggle and kill the terminal.
 Available in